-General Studies Requirements Semester Hours Computer Science COSC 1301 3 English ENGL 1301, 1302, and 2301 or 2302 9 Fine Arts ART 1306 or COMA 1306 or MUSI 1306 3 HIST 1301, 1302, 2301, or 2302 6 Kinesiology KNES 1101 and one additional activity course (KNES 1102-1122); for veterans or those 25 years of age or older prior to enrollment at DBU, KNES courses are waived 0-2 Mathematics MATH 1301 or 1303 or 1304 or 1307 or 1308 or 1405 [eMAT Advising Tool required prior to registering for any Math class or any class for which the eMAT is a prerequisite].
+Semester Hours Adult Education CAED 3301 Lifelong Learning (S-L) 3 Computer Science COSC 1301 3 English ENGL 1301, 1302, and 2301 or 2302 9 Fine Arts 3 FINE 1306 6 History HIST 1301, 1302, 2301, or 2302 6 Kinesiology KNES 1101 and one additional activity course (KNES 1102-1122); for veterans or those 25 years of age or older prior to enrollment at DBU, KNES courses are waived 0-2 Mathematics MATH 1301 or 1303 or 1304 or 1307 or 1308 or 1405 [eMAT Advising Tool required prior to registering for any Math class or any class for which the eMAT is a prerequisite].
 3-4 Natural Science (1000 or 2000 level courses only) One laboratory science from Biology, Chemistry, Geology, Physical Science, or Physics 3-4 Religion RELI 1301 and 1302.
 (If hours transferred at time of initial enrollment at DBU plus portfolio hours do not equal 60 or more hours, additional religion hours will be required.)
 6-12 Social Science POLS 2301 American National Government required for all students.
-ECON 2301 Principles of Macroeconomics required 6 Electives Courses transferred, portfolio credit, ACE approved military and/or corporate training, etc. 44-54 Accounting Major ACCT 2301 Principles of Financial Accounting ACCT 2302 Principles of Managerial Accounting ACCT 3300 Survey of Accounting Systems ACCT 3301 Intermediate Financial Accounting I ACCT 3302 Intermediate Financial Accounting II ACCT 3304 Managerial Cost Accounting ACCT 3323 Income Tax Accounting ACCT 4304 Auditing FINA 3301 Corporate Financial Management MANA 3301 Principles of Management (S-L) 30
+ECON 2301 Principles of Macroeconomics required 6 Electives Courses transferred, portfolio credit, ACE approved military and/or corporate training, etc. 44-54 Accounting Major 30 ACCT 2301Principles of Financial AccountingACCT 2302Principles of Managerial AccountingACCT 3300Survey of Accounting SystemsACCT 3301Intermediate Financial Accounting IACCT 3302Intermediate Financial Accounting IIACCT 3304Managerial Cost AccountingACCT 3323Income Taxation of IndividualsACCT 4304Auditing (S-L)FINA 3301Corporate Financial ManagementMANA 3301Principles of Management (S-L) Prerequisite: Prior to taking ACCT 3301, 3304, or 3323, students must comp the mathematics requirement for their degree plan.
+Total Credit Hours Required Minimum 126 Other Requirements Minimum of 42 upper-level credit hours.
+Minimum of 12 credit hours in major in residence at Dallas Baptist University, 9 must be upper-level.
+Minimum of 32 credit hours in residence at DBU.
+Completion of 30 of the last 36 credit hours in residence at Dallas Baptist Univer receive approval of the registrar prior to taking courses at any other college or upper statistical degree plan. ersity.
+Students must

-- 1. CAED 3301: Lifelong Learning for Adult Students (S-L) - 2.
-Minimum of 42 upper-level credit hours. - 3.
-Minimum of 12 credit hours in major in residence at Dallas Baptist University, 9 credit hours of which must be upper-level. - Minimum of 32 credit hours in residence at DBU. - Completion of 30 of the last 36 credit hours in residence at Dallas Baptist University.
-Students must receive approval of the registrar prior to taking courses at any other college or university. - 6.
-Minimum of 126 credit hours to graduate.7.
-Satisfactory completion of all requirements on official degree plan.
+6. Satisfactory completion of all requirements on official degree plan.